-- Seeking medical attention: Get yourself examined by a health care professional, even if the accident seemed minor.
+- Seeking medical attention: Get yourself examined by a healthcare professional, even if the accident seems minor.
 Sometimes it can take days or even weeks for symptoms to appear.
 If you avoid seeing a doctor immediately after your accident, the insurance adjusters may question the cause of the injury and try to deny your claim.
 Be sure to save copies of medical bills and other receipts for out-of-pocket expenses related to your injuries.

 - Taking pictures: If you are in a safe situation, we recommend taking several pictures of the scene of the accident and any injuries sustained.
 Photos may also help investigators determine fault for the accident.

 - Contacting an experienced lawyer: Perhaps one of the most beneficial things you can do after an accident is to contact a qualified lawyer for legal help.

 Common examples of negligent actions that may cause an accident include:

 - Failing to stop at a stop sign or red light

 - Reckless driving